Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 Another feature that was missing was the ability to take screenshots.
 Whenever users tried to take one, they would simply get a blacked-out image.

 In the age of social media, this became a major mistake.
-For instance, when Disney+ launched together with The Mandalorian, Baby Yoda was taking the world by storm.
+For instance, when Disney+ launched its streaming platform alongside The Mandalorian, Baby Yoda was taking the world by storm.

 Fans were creating thousands of memes and sharing them across all of their social profiles.
 This, in turn, attracted others to check out the show and sign up for the service.
 Again, Quibi only added a screenshot feature three months after launching.